-- (1) Conduct a thorough investigation into the causes of the accidents and take thorough measures such as bolstering guidance and training to all personnel who are engaged in the operation of aircrafts to prevent the recurrence of similar accidents. - (2) Provide information both swiftly and accurately including provision of on-site explanations when necessary should unforeseen events such as accidents occur. - (3) Take minute care in the operation of the base to ensure the safety of residents of the vicinity and to relieve their anxieties.

-4. Provision of appropriate information to the municipalities in which the base is located.
+- (1) Conduct a thorough investigation into the causes of the accidents and take thorough measures such as bolstering guidance and training to all personnel who are engaged in the operation of aircrafts to prevent the recurrence of similar accidents. - (2) Provide information both swiftly and accurately including provision of on-site explanations when necessary should unforeseen events such as accidents occur. - (3) Take minute care in the operation of the base to ensure the safety of residents of the vicinity and to relieve their anxieties. - 4.
+Making thorough efforts to ensure safety as well as taking appropriate measures in operation of the base - (1) We request that top priority be given to ensuring the safety of the residents of the vicinity in the operation of the facilities and area, with particular care taken to prevent anxiety among the residents or effects such as damage to their living environment and agricultural products. - (2) Due to the extremely high concern expressed by residents of the vicinity on environmental issues, we request that exhaust gas, smoke and other substances in facilities including garbage disposal facilities in the base be monitored with the results made public, and improvements planned based on these results.
+In addition, we request that pertinent local government officials be permitted to conduct site inspections.